RVxLab/RVxLab/README.md

-# Gegroet!
+# Hey!

-I'm RVxLab, a full-stack developer from the Netherlands and currently living in Queensland, Australia 🇦🇺 🇳🇱
+I'm RVxLab, a full-stack developer in Queensland, Australia 🇦🇺 🇳🇱

 ## Some of my projects